Guide to Energy-Efficient Thermostat Settings in Winter in Auburn and Opelika

 While Gone

-You may want to set the thermostat slightly higher if you have a dog, especially a puppy, senior dog, small dog or a dog with short hair.
+You may want to set the thermostat slightly higher if you have a dog, particularly a puppy, senior dog, small dog or a dog with short hair.
 Between 66-67 degrees will keep them cozy and happy.

 What Temperature to Set Your Thermostat in Winter at Night

-Other Ways to Reduce Energy Costs in the Winter
+Options for You to Reduce Energy Costs in the Winter

 • Add more insulation.
 Your home is probably among the 90% in the U.S. that don’t have enough attic insulation.
-Homes in northern climates need 16-18", while those in southern climates require 13-14".
+Homes in northern climates need 16-18″, while those in southern climates require 13-14″.